lightkurve/lightkurve/docs/source/about/other_software.rst

 Many other tools have been developed to solve related scientific and data analysis problems.
 On this page we list community-produced software that may complement lightkurve.

-If your software is not listed, please `open a Pull Request <https://github.com/KeplerGO/lightkurve/blob/master/docs/source/other_software.rst>`_ to add it!
+If your software is not listed, please `open a Pull Request <https://github.com/KeplerGO/lightkurve/blob/master/docs/source/other_software.rst>`_ to add it, we aim to be inclusive of all Kepler- and TESS-related tools!

 Detrending & Analysis